 What is Eastern Equine Encephalitis (EEE)?

-How is Eastern Equine Encephalitis spread?
+How is EEE spread?

-EEE is spread to humans and horses by the bite of an infected mosquito.
+Mosquitoes become infected with EEE by biting birds that have the virus.
+EEE can be spread to some mammals, including humans and horses, by the bite of an infected mosquito.
 An infected human or horse cannot spread the virus to others.
-The risk of getting EEE is highest from late Spring through early Fall.

-Is Eastern Equine Encephalitis in Michigan?
+Is EEE in Michigan?